Types of Communication: Definition, Examples, Benefits for the Workplace

 Helping your employees understand non-verbal communication can increase trust, clarity and rapport.
 But when signals are ignored, it can create tension, mistrust and confusion.

-3. Visual communication
+3. Visual Communication

-Whether you’re using imagery in a presentation, sharing a photograph, recording or sharing a video or just popping a gif in a message, it might mean far more than you think – so use imagery with care.
+Visual communication leverages the use of images to evoke connotations and deeper meaning.
+This could include using imagery in a presentation, sharing a photograph, recording or sharing a video or just popping a gif in a message.

 The Dos of Visual Communication | The Don’ts of Visual Communication |